thepaperpilot/Red-Pen/story.md

 > You're dealing with the devil?!
 I thought I taught you better than that.

 > :thought_balloon: What a poser...

+When you return from the portal the first chapter will be over.
+This will be signified by showing the title, and possible having one of the characters talk to the Player, maybe referencing if the Player has played before and what they've done in those runs.

 #### Chapter 2